Electricity sector in Brazil

 Brazil has the largest electricity sector in Latin America.

-Its capacity at the end of 2021 was 181,532 MW.
+In 2024, Brazil added a substantial 10.9 GW of new power generation capacity, with a total installed capacity of 209 GW, of which nearly 85% was renewable.

 The installed capacity grew from 11,000 MW in 1970 with an average yearly growth of 5.8% per year.

 Brazil has the largest capacity for water storage in the world, being dependent on hydroelectricity generation capacity, which meets over 60% of its electricity demand.
 The national grid runs at 60 Hz and is powered 83% from renewable sources.

 This dependence on hydropower makes Brazil vulnerable to power supply shortages in drought years, as was demonstrated by the 2001–2002 energy crisis.

+In 2023, the output of Brazil's electricity system, serving over 88 million consumers, exceeded that of all other South American nations combined.
+Anticipated investments surpassing $100 billion by 2029 aim to expand utility-scale and distributed generation, alongside transmission and distribution projects.

 The National Interconnected System (SIN) comprises the electricity companies in the South, South-East, Center-West, North-East and part of the North region.
 Only 3.4% of the country's electricity production is located outside the SIN, in small isolated systems located mainly in the Amazonian region.